Cable television

 Cable television is a system of delivering television programming to consumers via radio frequency (RF) signals transmitted through coaxial cables, or in more recent systems, light pulses through fibre-optic cables.
-This contrasts with broadcast television (also known as terrestrial television), in which the television signal is transmitted over-the-air by radio waves and received by a television antenna attached to the television; or satellite television, in which the television signal is transmitted over-the-air by radio waves from a communications satellite orbiting the Earth, and received by a satellite dish antenna on the roof.
+This contrasts with broadcast television, in which the television signal is transmitted over-the-air by radio waves and received by a television antenna, or satellite television, in which the television signal is transmitted over-the-air by radio waves from a communications satellite and received by a satellite dish on the roof.
 FM radio programming, high-speed Internet, telephone services, and similar non-television services may also be provided through these cables.
 Analog television was standard in the 20th century, but since the 2000s, cable systems have been upgraded to digital cable operation.

-A "cable channel" (sometimes known as a "cable network") is a television network available via cable television.
-When available through satellite television, including direct broadcast satellite providers such as DirecTV or Dish Network, as well as via IPTV providers such as Verizon FIOS and U-verse TV, this is referred to as a "satellite channel".
-Alternative terms include "non-broadcast channel" or "programming service", the latter being mainly used in legal contexts.
-The abbreviation "CATV" is used in the US for cable television and originally stood for community antenna television, from cable television's origins in 1948; in areas where over-the-air TV reception was limited by distance from transmitters or mountainous terrain, large community antennas were constructed, and cable was run from them to individual homes.
+A cable channel (sometimes known as a cable network) is a television network available via cable television.
+Many of the same channels are distributed through satellite television.
+Alternative terms include non-broadcast channel or programming service, the latter being mainly used in legal contexts.
+The abbreviation CATV is used in the US for cable television and originally stood for community antenna television, from cable television's origins in 1948; in areas where over-the-air TV reception was limited by distance from transmitters or mountainous terrain, large community antennas were constructed, and cable was run from them to individual homes.

 In 1968, 6.4% of Americans had cable television.
 The number increased to 7.5% in 1978.
 By 1988, 52.8% of all households were using cable.
 The number further increased to 62.4% in 1994.